built-on-a-space-station/geebee/README.md

 ## Overview

-Say you have a ~~`User`~~ `Airplane` entity in your app!
+Say you have an ~~`User`~~ `Airplane` entity in your app!
 The data for said airplane likely comes from a server.
 Or maybe it doesn't.
 Either way, you probably have something like:

 ```typescript
 const airplane = {